2018-19 Call for Proposals

-Proposals, which should not exceed 1000 words, should have four components: an explanation of the research problem; the organizing logic for the composition of the group’s members; a description of the activities for which funding is being sought; and a rough budget.
+Proposals, which should not exceed 1000 words, should have five components: an explanation of the research problem; the organizing logic for the composition of the group’s members; a description of Collaboratory activities; names and brief descriptions of one or more grants for which the Collaboratory will apply; and an estimated budget.
 Each collaborative group should have a single UWM principal investigator (PI), who will be responsible for receiving and disbursing funds and for reporting on the group’s activities at year’s end.

 C21 will hold an informational meeting on the Collaboratory program on Friday, November 2 from 12-1 pm in Curtin 939.
 Those interested in applying are encouraged to attend.

 Proposals are due Monday, November 19.
 Proposals should be submitted as a single pdf file to firstname.lastname@example.org.
 Awards will be announced no later than Monday, December 3.
 Funds must be spent by the end of the fiscal year.
 Unspent funds will not be able to be carried over.

 Questions or inquiries should be sent to email@example.com.